-Take a positive approach, and outline how you're different to the competition and therefore the best person to source the best outcome for the client.
+Take a positive approach, and outline how you're different from the competition and therefore the best person to source the best outcome for the client.
 You'll earn the customer's trust and respect in the process.

 Get comfortable with uncertainty

 Finding finance for a small business owner can be challenging.
-It's a complex space and nothing is certain, and as a result your client will be feeling anxious as they await an outcome.
+It's a complex space and nothing is certain, and as a result, your client will be feeling anxious as they await an outcome.

-The process could range from a same-day unsecured arrangement, through to a twelve month business acquisition process.
+The process could range from a same-day unsecured arrangement, through to a twelve-month business acquisition process.
 The client might be negotiating with one party while sourcing finance for when the negotiations are finalised.
 This adds a layer of complexity and uncertainty that can be unsettling for both the client and the broker.

 This doesn't have to be the undoing of your professional relationship with your client.
 You can add a great deal of value by supporting them along the journey.
 You already know that while you help your client with their financial matters, they may also be experiencing an emotional rollercoaster.